emqx/neuron-docs-en/web-interface/login.md

 # Web Interface

 This section describes to setup Neuron in Web interface.
 To start the web interface, open a web browser (i.e, Microsoft Edge, Chrome, or Firefox).
 Enter the address of gateway and port no. will be 7000 for Neuron.
-For example,

 ![](./assets/web-interface.png)